 My girl had started making brownies, but we needed pull off the coconut-pecan portion, stat.
 I found this recipe for vegan German Chocolate Cake frosting, but I ran into a few issues: I like toasted coconut and roasted pecans but had neither, nor the time to do that separately.
 I also didn’t have a potential 1-2 hours for things to reduce down.

 So here’s what I did.
 And I cooked it in a pan so I could taste it as I went.
-This is sweet like you’d get it at a nice unhealthy bakery, but if you like things less-sweet or more purely vegan, you could use unsweetened coconut and add a little more maple syrup as needed.
+This is sweet like you’d get it at a nice unhealthy bakery, but if you like things less-sweet or more purely vegan in its processing, you could use unsweetened coconut and add a little more maple syrup as needed.

 Coconut Pecan Frosting – Quick & Vegan